 - Voucher Opportunity 5 - Commercialization Support (FECM): provides independent assessment of Monitoring Reporting and Verification (MRV) technologies/practices and performance validation support for carbon management and resource sustainability innovators and technology developers, including for-profit firms, that are working to commercialize a prototype that fits a specific technology vertical of interest for DOE FECM.

-Sign up for the webinar on September 12th for potential voucher providers and recipients to discuss the scope, scale, and intent of the program with ENERGYWERX and DOE staff.
-A second submission window will open in October to solicit requests from potential voucher recipients.
+Submissions are now open for potential voucher recipients through November 16, 2023.
+You can access them on the Opportunities with ENERGYWERX website.
 Be sure to join the ENERGYWERX ecosystem and receive updates by signing up at energywerx.org.
-Please reach out with questions by emailing ENERGYWERX at firstname.lastname@example.org.
+Please reach out with questions by emailing ENERGYWERX at email@example.com.

 Greenhouse Gases, Regulated Emissions, and Energy Use in Technologies (Greet)